Income Tax Return Filing Online

 Requirement for filing company tax returns

-Any company that is registered with the Government of India and operating on Indian soil is required to submit its filed IT returns.
-This is equally applicable for those companies that have been dormant with no business transactions and no registered income or expenses.
+Any company that is registered with the Government of India and conducts operations within India is obligated to submit its filed Income Tax returns.
+This requirement applies even to companies that have remained dormant with no business transactions and no registered income or expenses.
 Compliance with income tax regulations is necessary for all registered companies in India.

 Documents required for Income Tax Filing in India

-To fulfill IT filing in India, the following documents are necessary:
+To fulfill Income Tax filing requirements in India, the following documents are typically necessary:

 - Bank statements